noop-inc/documentation/src/content/docs/applications.md

 ---

-layout: ../../layouts/Layout.astro
+layout: "../../layouts/Doc.astro"
 title: Applications
-description: Overview of the Noop app.yml file, your application definition.
+slug: applications
+description: ""
-section: Reference
+section: core concepts
-order: 1
+order: 3

 ---

-# Applications

 Applications are software components that run together.
 Noop Applications map 1:1 with a code repository.
 An Application can be a single service (possibly with a database requirement) or a monorepo that includes a collection of services, tasks and resources.